 Minimise the time in the Sun:

 You may enjoy spending time in the sun, and your beanbag has been designed for outdoors.
 Our 1680D Polyester is specially treated to screen out harmful UV rays, so it is fade-resistant.
 However, prolonged exposure to direct sunlight will reduce the life of the product.
-When not in use, consider moving your bean bag out of the sun.
+When not in use, consider moving it out of the sun.
 If storing in a shed keep the beanbag dry and keep it away from vermin.
 A ‘Closet Camel’ or equivalent moisture absorption system will help to keep moisture out of storage rooms.

 Don’t Sweat on it: